-Of course many of those same consumers want to be able to take their digital camera outdoors to shoot pictures that preserve memories of their many outings and excursions.
-The problem is, that digital cameras, like most electronics, can be poorly suited to outdoor environments and the many hazards found there; things such as moisture, cold temperatures, bright sunshine, the risk of falling, and so forth.
+Of course, many of those same consumers want to be able to take their digital camera outdoors to shoot pictures that preserve memories of their many outings and excursions.
+The problem is that digital cameras, like most electronics, can be poorly suited to outdoor environments and the many hazards found there; things such as moisture, cold temperatures, bright sunshine, the risk of falling, and so forth.

 A True Outdoor Camera

-However, for others who want to know how to use their current camera outdoors or how to select a more affordable model that might work well in such conditions, I'll make some suggestions.
+For those who want to know how to use their current camera outdoors or how to select a more affordable model that might work well in such conditions, I'll make some suggestions.

 Using a Camera Outdoors

 If you don't purchase a digital camera made specifically for outdoor use, then it is at risk for suffering damage due to falls, including everything from merely scratching the lens, which happens to be the most critical and expensive part of your camera, to crushing it entirely.